Our Journey

 The Grand Opening

 On Sunday 25th July 2021 we officially opened the Horsforth Shed.
-Due to delays caused by the COVID pandemic there was still some remaining work to be done but this was completed before the end of the year.
+Due to delays caused by the COVID pandemic there was still some remaining work to be done but this was completed before the end of November.
+It now has a new life serving the local community by beginning to engage with wide range of groups through workshop activities.
+To facilitate this, we have appointed Richard Hamlin as part-time Shed Manager who will co-ordinate a team of volunteers to support the project.